LuluPong/LFwebsysrepo/lab1/README.md

 I got a bit carried away and started adding CSS before my group decided on a design style.
 Unfortunately, I completed the whole page using a CSS framework before realizing my mistake.
 Thankfully, one of my groupmates reminded me of the instructions and
 I was able to strip most off the framework from my code.
-I an unnecessary amount of div and span tags in my project but because of time constraints I could not remove them all.
+I have an unnecessary amount of div and span tags in my project but because of time constraints I could not remove them all.

 ***NEW UPDATE***